-This version of mocha cheesecake has no carbs and tastes divine.
+This version of mocha cheesecake is low carb and tastes divine.
 By baking the cheesecake in custard cups, you eliminate the crust and all the carbs that go with it.
 Cooking the cups in a hot water bath results in cheesecake that is creamy throughout.
 If you like this recipe, you might want to try its lemony cousin, low-carb lemon cheesecake cups.

 Use full-fat cream cheese (31% MF) and full-fat sour cream (14% MF), because the low-fat versions of these products contain added carbohydrates.